 The Negative Effects of Sugar on the Body

-While grieving the slow loss of my Momma, I started reading and listening to everything I could find, about how to protect myself from the awful disease.
+While grieving the slow loss of my Mom, I started reading and listening to everything I could find, about how to protect myself from the awful disease.

 When you eat too much sugar, you create high blood insulin levels.
 If this happens too often, your body becomes damaged.
 In other words, every time you have more than your allotted share of sugar each day, you are putting yourself at risk.

-Remember, all of the sugar you eat, from processed carbs (think Wheat Thins and potato chips), to sugary treats (like boxed cookies and brownies) and YES, even natural sugar in fruit (apples, strawberries and bananas) count.
+Remember, all of the sugar you eat, from processed carbs (think Wheat Thins and potato chips) to sugary treats (like boxed cookies and brownies) and YES, even natural sugar in fruit (apples, strawberries, and bananas) count.

-Note: Sugar actually can be used strategically for competitive athletes and fitness buffs.
+Note Sugar actually can be used strategically for competitive athletes and fitness buffs.
 If that sounds like you, work with a nutrition specialist to help you create a plan to improve your performance and your health.

 The food industry has increased sugar sales throughout the world, while the rates of heart disease, cancer, diabetes, and obesity have steadily increased with it.
 Oh, and guess what?
 You may not even know that you are eating sugar, because it is HIDDEN in almost everything.

 Stop and think about what you are eating on a daily basis.
 Consider tweaking some of those items to see if you feel a difference.
 Start small.
 Try to change one new thing at a time.
 Remember it’s the many little decisions that make the BIGGEST difference.